 Understanding fleet costs

-Effective cost management of your fleet can be achieved with these best practices:
+Effective fleet cost management can be achieved with these best practices:

 Know your fleet’s primary costs